Brighton is vibrant, hip and the most happening of British seaside cities. Read on for a local’s guide on how to have the best day trip to Brighton…

-Reviewed – A weekend at Foxhills Golf and Country Club.
-Country house hotel meets championship golf, spa days, fine dining and an array of leisure facilities in Surrey.
+Reviewed – Foxhills Golf & Country Club, Surrey.
+Country house hotel meets championship golf, spa days and an array of leisure facilities.

 Christmas in London – a glittering day out in London exploring the best of Christmas markets, festive lights, skating rinks and Christmas trees.